digao-dalpiaz/CompInstall/README.md

 If any package has this option enabled, it will be display a checkbox allowing install 64-bit version of component (the checkbox starts checked by default).

-`PublishFiles` (optional) = It's a list splited by ";" with all files you want to copy into release foldes (usually DFM form files used at runtime and resource files).
+`PublishFiles` (optional) = It's a list splited by ";" with all files you want to copy into release folders (usually DFM form files used at runtime and resource files).

 `Install` (optional) = 0 or 1.
 When 1, this package will be installed into Delphi IDE.
 You need to set this option for design-time packages when you want to register components into Delphi IDE.